proteusthemes/wp-customizer-utilities/README.md

   }
   ```

-  #### Included modifiers
+  ##### Included modifiers

-  Some modifiers are already included with the package and you can use them stright away (depedency: [phpColor](https://github.com/mexitek/phpColors)).
+  Some modifiers are already included with the package and you can use them stright away.

   - `ModDarken( $amount )` - darken hexdec color for `$amount` (using [phpColors](https://github.com/mexitek/phpColors#available-methods))
   - `ModLighten( $amount )` - lighten hexdec color for `$amount` (using [phpColors](https://github.com/mexitek/phpColors#available-methods))